-Brittany's most beautiful natural areas
+Brittany's top 10 beautiful natural areas to visit

 Fill your lungs with a breath of fresh sea air and feel the soft grass and impenetrable granite beneath your feet...
 Brittany is a region rich in dynamic seaside landscapes and windswept rocky hills just waiting to be climbed for tremendous views of the verdant countryside below.

-Myths and legends abound in this inspiring region - from the mythical city of Ys, said to be hidden beneath the sea of the coast of Finistere, to the chilling marsh of Yeun-Elez, claimed to be a boggy mouth to hell.
+Myths and legends abound in this inspiring region - from the mythical city of Ys, said to be hidden beneath the sea of the coast of Finistère, to the chilling marsh of Yeun-Elez, claimed to be a boggy mouth to hell.

 A fascinating region of striking coastal and rural landscapes, why not find your own adventure into the wilds of Brittany?
 Below are 10 of Brittany's best natural sites - all just waiting to be explored.